Apple dumps on Epic's Fortnite lawsuit as ploy to revive 'flagging interest'

 Apple used swaths of its filing to argue against Epic's accusation that the iPhone and App Store rules constitute a monopoly.
 In its filing, Apple repeated earlier statements that it represents only a fraction of phones used around the world and that many of the apps built for the iPhone can interact with apps on other platforms.
 Apple invoked an earlier Supreme Court ruling as well, writing that "antitrust laws 'were enacted for the protection of competition, not competitors.'"

-Epic argued in its filing that Apple's arguments for its App Store, citing improved security and reliability, were a smokescreen for what amounted to a business decision.
+Epic argued in its filing that Apple's arguments for its App Store, citing improved security and reliability, are a smokescreen for what amounts to a business decision.
 "Apple could easily implement security features to support open distribution on iOS without restricting app distribution to the App Store," the game company said in its filing.

 Project Liberty

-Perhaps the biggest reveal of the two filings was Apple's argument that Epic's moves were carefully coordinated and designed to force either force Apple and Google to change their app store rules or look like the bad guys.
+Perhaps the biggest reveal of the two filings was Apple's argument that Epic's moves were carefully coordinated and designed to force Apple and Google to either change their app store rules or look like the bad guys.

 Apple's view into Project Liberty, as the plan was apparently called inside Epic, will likely include emails from executives as evidence, among other items.
 Apple also plans for CEO Tim Cook to testify at the trial, along with other high-ranking Apple executives -- the audio of which will be livestreamed from the court to YouTube starting May 3.